 While all this was going down, I created a quick one-page website using Google Sites.
 It pointed to the Facebook group and where others could download the few shows we had recovered.
 Using archive.org, I was able to recover a few more hundred shows by pulling up snapshots of the official site from years ago.
 Then others started coming forth with saved shows.
 The archive was growing.

 In April 2012, YouTube notified me that my uploads would no longer be restricted to 15 minutes.
-I could now upload unlimited length shows.
+I could now upload unlimited-length shows.
 This seemed too good to be true, so I tested it with some full-length Neil shows and it worked.
 Soon all the MP3s that had been recovered for download were uploaded to YouTube.
 Neil fans found the shows and joined the Facebook group.
 This connected us with others that had more audio to share and the project grew.

 Google is a weird beast.
 For reasons I’ll never understand, they never indexed the Google Sites page, so I created the NeilRogers.org site.
-Over time, I got a Twitter, Google+, Flickr and Pinterest account for the site.
+Over time, I got a Twitter, Google+, Flickr, and Pinterest account for the site.
 The audio continued to come in and working closely with a man named John in Florida, who is skilled in working with tapes, the archive now holds over 1,700 Neil Rogers shows going back as far as 1987.
 Along the way, a few hundred other shows from other South Florida hosts were discovered and uploaded.

 I’m not going to say much more about the show.
-You’ll either like or you won’t.
-The important lesson of this story is about how easy important data could be lost without a backup plan.
+You’ll either like it or you won’t.
+The important lesson of this story is about how easily important data could be lost without a backup plan.
 We were able to save a large number of shows from a legendary broadcaster before they were lost forever.
 From the start, I knew I didn’t want to make the same mistake Eric did.
 Every show is saved to multiple servers.
 There is a document shared with a core inner group that includes all account and password information.

 If anything happens to a member of the core, there is a documented procedure in place.
 There is almost zero risk that these shows will ever be lost now.